bevyengine/rfcs/rfcs/79-minimal-fragmenting-relationships.md

 ## Implementation strategy

 There are a number of technical blockers before even a minimal version of relationships could be implemented in bevy.
-I've broken them down below:
+These have been broken them down below:
 #### Archetype Cleanup
 In order to fit each pair into a single id we lose the entity generation (see this [article](https://ajmmertens.medium.com/doing-a-lot-with-a-little-ecs-identifiers-25a72bd2647) for more details).
 As a consequence when an entity is despawned we need to ensure that all the archetypes that included that entity as a target are also destroyed so that a future entity re-using that id is not misinterpreted as being the old target.
 This is non-trivial.